tunsedres/scoutium_case/README.md

 1. Go to the project folder
 2. Run "composer install" on the command line
 3. Up docker-containers with command "docker-compose up --build -d"
-4. docker exec -it php8 bash and run php artisan migrate it is done!
+4. "docker exec -it php8 bash" and run "php artisan migrate" it is done!

+* For testing
+    - run "vendor/bin/phpunit" command